kowzan-devops/kubernetes/kubernetes-basic-description.md

 - agent that runs on each node
 - responsible to check if containers are running on the nodes as expected

-#### Pods

-#### Service(s)
-An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.
-Types of services:

-- ClusterIP is the default ServiceType, ClusterIP services have a cluster-internal IP address, so they can only be reached by other cluster components.
-- NodePort enables you to create a service that’s available from outside the cluster by exposing the service on the same port for every node.
-For example, the same service might be available on host1.example.com:32768, host2.example.com:32768, and host3.example.com:32768.
-- LoadBalancer requires coordination with your cloud provider’s load balancer, which automatically routes requests to the service.
-For this reason, not all distributions of Kubernetes will support LoadBalancer services.
-- ExternalName is the most complex ServiceType, coordinating the service with your DNS server.

-Create a service that directs requests on port 80 to container port 8000 (simple LoadBalancer)
-- kubectl expose deployment nginx --port=80 --target-port=8000 --type=LoadBalancer
-- so if I write in Firefox IP_ADDRESS of POD (default 80) website will appear
-#### Port forwarding:

-kubectl port-forward podname PORT:TARGET_PORT
-- port: the port receiving the request (on my PC)
-- targetPort: the container's port receiving the request

 ### kubectl Example commands:

       kubectl cluster-info